 The person who makes a success of living is the one who see his goal steadily and aims for it unswervingly.
-That is dedication. ~ Cecil B. DeMille
+That is dedication.

+~ Cecil B. DeMille

 When you immerse yourself in an environment of inspiration, you stay in action and feel on track and joyful.
-Today, implement as many of these systems as you need to stay 100% focused on your goal until you complete it.
-The power of focus is on your side.
-Friday:

-Inspiration
+Friday: Inspiration